getcarina/getcarina.com/_tutorials/data-volume-containers.md

 The output of this `docker run` command is the container ID.

-**Note**: You can also mount a volume from a non-DVC if that container itself mounts volumes from a DVC; this is called extending the chain.
+**Note**: You can also mount a volume from a non-DVC if that container itself mounts volumes from a DVC; this is called _extending the chain_.

 ### Inspect the volume